Polaron-Polaritons in Subwavelength Arrays of Trapped Atoms: Calculation of self-energy and quasiparticle weight

-The numerical evaluation of \cref{eq:Self_Energy_1D_res} and \cref{eq:Self_Energy_off-res} presents no particular difficulty.
-The only delicate point is the computation of the resonant momenta $\pm k_r$ for the case of perpendicular polarized atoms.
-In this case, when the resonant quasimomentum falls close to the light line (where the dispersion relation diverges), greater accuracy is required to precisely compute $k_r$.
+The numerical evaluation of \cref{eq:Self_Energy_1D_res} and \cref{eq:Self_Energy_off-res} requires particular care in the vicinity of the light cone and the resonance points.
+Special attention must be devoted to the evaluation of the resonant momenta $\pm k_r$ for the case of perpendicularly polarized atoms.
+In this case, when the resonant quasimomentum falls close to the light line (where the dispersion relation diverges), greater accuracy is required.

-{\bf Quasiparticle weight.} The quasiparticle weight is computed from \cref{eq:residue} by first calculating $\Sigma_p(\w)$ as a function of $\w$ and then compute its numerical derivative to obtain $Z_p$.
+{\bf Quasiparticle weight.} The quasiparticle weight $Z_p$ is obtained from \cref{eq:residue} by computing the numerical derivative of $\Sigma_p(\w)$.

-\subsection{2D Arrays}
+\subsection{2D arrays}